pkpdapp-team/pkpdapp/README.md

 - `HOST_NAME`: the host name of the application
 - `SECRET_KEY`: a large random string used for cryptographic signing
 - `DATABASE_URL`: URL of a postgres database (e.g. postgres://username:password@postgres:5432/postgres).
 Note that any special characters in the password must be url-encoded.
 E.g. `postgres://user:p#ssword!@localhost/foobar` should be written as `postgres://user:p%23ssword!@localhost/foobar`.
+- 'ENABLE_SIGNUP': set to 'true' to enable user sign up

 - `RABBITMQ_DEFAULT_USER`: username for rabbitmq server (optional)
 - `RABBITMQ_DEFAULT_PASS`: password for rabbitmq server (optional)